/ May 27

 Words by Pilar

-What does Anjali Mudra mean?
+What Does Anjali Mudra Mean?

-The Anjali Mudra is the practice of meeting the hands together by the sternum in a “prayer position.”
-This hand gesture is used frequently during the practice of yoga.
-It is used at the opening and closing of yoga classes and during other yoga asanas.
-Anjali is a Sanskrit term that means “to offer” or “to salute,” and the term Mudra means “seal.”
-So basically, it is the salutation seal and symbolizes that we are “honoring and celebrating this moment.”
+Anjali Mudra is the practice of meeting the hands together by the sternum in a “prayer position.”
+It’s used frequently during the practice of yoga, commonly at the opening and closing of yoga classes and during other yoga asanas.

 Namaste mudra images: Anjali Mudra aka Prayer hands yoga